 Did You Know?
 According to OCBC Bank’s latest Financial Wellness Index 2020 survey, 55 per cent of millennials (aged 21-39) are concerned about not being able to afford a house for their own stay.
 Almost 38 per cent (four in 10) individuals who already have mortgage loans have problems paying off loans on time.

-Let us put this in simpler terms.
-Assuming you have a mortgage of $500,000, with an interest of 2.5% as well as a remaining loan tenure of 20 years.
-You have spare funds of around $50,000 available, which you are deciding between paying down your mortgage or investing at a yield of 3.5% per annum for 20 years.
+Let’s understand this with the help of an example.
+Suppose you have a mortgage of $500,000, with an interest of 2.5% and a remaining loan tenure of 20 years.
+Also, you have spare cash of $50,000.
+Now you have to decide whether to use the spare cash and pay down the mortgage early or invest this amount in other assets (like bonds, stocks, etc.) at a yield of 3.5% per annum for 20 years.

 Total saved over 20 years: $63,600

 Total earned over 20 years: $85,000 (including principal)

 The clear winner is apparent: if you have an investment option which gives higher interest than your mortgage, it is always a good idea to invest rather than paying down your mortgage loan.